kwebio/kweb-core/docs/src/faq.md

-If you like you could separate out the code that interfaces directly to the DOM - this would be architecturally closer to a template-based approach, but we view it as a feature that this paradigm isn```t forced on the programmer.
+If you like you could separate out the code that interfaces directly to the DOM - this would be architecturally closer to a template-based approach, but we view it as a feature that this paradigm isn't forced on the programmer.

 ## Why risk my project on a framework I just heard of?